get-chat/web-app/README.md

 You can find ready to use docker images in [GitLab Container Registry](https://gitlab.com/get.chat/web-app/container_registry).

 To run the app from provided image you will need some environment variables.
-For simplicity we will use dedicated env file.
+For simplicity, we will use dedicated env file.
 Create your env file from this template and save it as `docker.env`:

 ```